nancyameshram02/CreditCardFraudDetection/README.md

 # CreditCardFraudDetection
 This is a Machine Learning project which detects the credit cards as fraudulant or non-fraudulant and also predicts the accuracy of the model used

+The important thing to note in this project is: the dataset used is imbalanced.

+To balance the dataset we use the smoteen library which balances our dataset.